TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.6.md

 ---

-And the disciples went, and did even as Jesus appointed them,
+The disciples went, and did just as Jesus commanded them,